 What makes your gas cache a hazard?

 There are two main issues you need to consider when making a gas cache.
-The first thing you need to keep in mind is that the volatile compounds contained in your fuel will evaporate away if the container is not sealed properly.
+The first thing you need to keep in mind is that the volatile compounds contained in your fuel will evaporate away if the container is not sealed correctly.
 And the second issue regards the ability of most fuels to pull moisture (water) right out of the air.
 The ethanol contained in gasoline mixes with water quite well and it’s thirsty for it.

 Making your gas cache safe